 I also love the coconut flour from Tropical Traditions.
 It’s the highest quality I’ve ever used.
 It smells divine and I wish I could rub it all over my body…but that might be weird.
 Pair coconut flour with bacon, and I’m in heaven over here.
 It’s very reasonably priced, so I don’t even have to wait for a sale to buy it.
 I’m running low and need to place an order soon!

 I also purchase my coconut flakes and chips from Tropical Traditions.
 I go through both of those sooooooooooooooo fast.
 I put coconut in everything.
 My mom is quite concerned.
 “Is there coconut in this again?”
-And I’m quite in love with these Salted Cinnamon Coconut Chips.
-HELLO.

 There are a few other things I order from them, but I’m not set on getting those things from Tropical Traditions like the things listed above.
 I like their coffee beans, einkorn berries, tomato paste, and sometimes I order freeze-dried fruit from them.